mrichardson23/garage-indicator/README.md

 1. Each terminal block gets a connection to VSYS and GND to power the sensors.
 I soldered hookup wire for that.
 1. Each terminal block gets a connection to its own GPIO pin.
 As you'll see in the code, I'm using pins GP21 and GP22.
 1. You can use the USB port on the Pico W for powering the project.
 Or solder another power connector to VSYS.
-1. Mount the perfboard inside the enclosure and attach the sensors to the screw terminal blocks.
+1. Mount the perfboard inside the enclosure.
+1. Connect the sensors to the screw terminal blocks.
+On my sensors, the brown wire goes to VSYS, the blue wire goes to ground, and the black wire goes to GPIO.
+Your sensor may be different; check its data sheet or labeling.
 1. I used [cable glands like these](https://amzn.to/3D2b6x9) for the wire that are going out of the enclosure.

 ### Indicator node

-For now, the indicator node is just a Raspberry Pi Pico W with headers interted into a breadboard with LEDs on pins 16, 17, and 18.
+For now, the indicator node is just a Raspberry Pi Pico W with headers inserted into a breadboard with LEDs on  GP16, GP17, and GP18.
+I intend to create a proper enclosure for this.